adamboy7/Linux-Dual-Boot-Toolkit/README.md

 This toolkit helps dual-boot users share Bluetooth pairings and Steam libraries between Windows and Linux.
 It includes cross-platform Bluetooth key managers and a Steam symlink helper so you can avoid re-pairing devices or re-downloading games when switching operating systems.

 ## Why transfer Bluetooth keys?
 Windows and Linux store Bluetooth link keys separately.
 Without transferring the keys, every reboot into the other OS requires re-pairing headphones, controllers, and other devices.
-The Linux (`Linux-Bluetooth-GUI.py`) and Windows (`Windows-Bluetooth-GUI.py`) managers export a paired device's link key to JSON on one platform and import it on the other, letting both systems recognize the device immediately.
+The cross-platform launcher (`Bluetooth-GUI.py`) dispatches to the Linux (`libraries/gui/linux.py`) or Windows (`libraries/gui/windows.py`) GUI to export a paired device's link key to JSON on one platform and import it on the other, letting both systems recognize the device immediately.

 ### Permission model on Windows
 Bluetooth link keys live under the system-wide registry path `HKLM\\SYSTEM\\CurrentControlSet\\Services\\BTHPORT\\Parameters` and are only visible and writable to the LocalSystem account.
 A standard Administrator account cannot even enumerate those keys, so the Windows GUI enforces SYSTEM-level execution and, when launched from an administrator session, re-invokes itself via PsExec to gain visibility into the `Keys` and `Devices` subkeys before editing.
 Keep a copy of `PsExec.exe`/`PsExec64.exe` in `PATH` or alongside the script to allow this elevation flow.